-At the end of each sleep cycle, we are very lightly asleep or actually awake (which we may or may not remember the next day), a state which allows us to scan our environment for danger.
+We sleep in 90 minutes sleep cycles at the end of each of which, we are lightly asleep or actually awake (which we may or may not remember the next day), a state which allows us to scan our environment for danger.
 This is the time when we would naturally be roused by the crowing of cockerel or the awareness of dawn, in the days when we did not have alarm clocks.
 This is the part of our sleep when we naturally want to wake up because we are the most lightly asleep.
+If you’re startled from deep within a sleep cycle, particularly in the first half of the night where you’re most deeply sleep, you can experience sleep inertia, which makes you feel groggy and significantly affects your ability to think clearly.

 Things you can do

-Get enough, good quality sleep
+Get enough, good quality sleep, consistently

 To feel well rested, you need to get enough (length), good quality (depth) sleep.
+Consistency is also crucial to support our circadian rhythm and our sleep quality, possibly even more important than the length of sleep that we get

 'Do sleep trackers really work' from Johns Hopkins Medicine is here, and advice around taking your tracking with a pinch of salt from Calm is here.

-• Work out the time that you want to wake
+Work out the time that you want to wake

-• Set a digital sunset/wind down alarm an hour prior to that.
+Set a digital sunset/wind down alarm an hour prior to that.

 A second way to wake light is to use a light clock (like a Lumie lamp) to simulate dawn.
 E.g. You could create a 30 minute ‘dawn’ around the time that you want to wake, and then have a back up alarm on your phone or alarm clock in case you don’t.